0xaust1n/discord-claim-badge/README.md

 ```

 ## Step6 - Claim
-1. Go to discord server and create a text channel
+1. Go to the discord server and create a text channel
-2. typing `/claim` on discord message area then press enter
+2. Typing `/claim` on the discord message area then press the enter
-3. bot should be return a message for you. (if it's not please open a ticket)
+3. The bot should return a message to you. (if it's not please open a ticket)
-4. After 24h, Click the link that bot give you
+4. After 24h, Click the link that the bot gave you
 5. Claim!

 # QA